ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/cases/delete.rst

 Delete Cases
 ------------

-The basic format to delete a Case is:
+Send a request in the following format to delete a Case:

 .. code::

     DELETE /v3/cases/{caseId}

-For example, the following query will delete the Case with ID 1:
+For example, the following request will delete the Case whose ID is 1:

 .. code::